Originally posted 2011-08-30 17:36:52.

 Why a Balanced Rig is Safer

 Using a ‘balanced rig’, at the beginning of the dive (when the cylinder is full and heaviest), the diver is safe because they know that they can swim themselves to the surface in the event of an emergency.
-If the regulator ceased supplying air, the BCD inflator malfunctioned, or even if the BCD bladder burst, they would not be in a situation where they equipment was so negatively buoyant that they could not reach the surface.
+If the regulator ceased supplying air, the BCD inflator malfunctioned, or even if the BCD bladder burst, they would not be in a situation where the equipment was so negatively buoyant that they could not reach the surface.

 Whilst the weight belt is ditchable, and doing so should permit a buoyant emergency ascent, we don’t want to include this within our considerations of a balanced rig.
 At the end of the dive, when their cylinders are lightest and exposure protection has re-expanded in shallow water, they have sufficient weight to hold a safety or deco stop and allow a controlled ascent.

-One major safety benefit of the balanced rig is that it enables the diver to identify the minimum amount of ditchable weight they need to maintain; whilst also providing them with safe options for non-detachable weight for the purposes of trim adjustment or the carrying of other items, such as canister torches, metal reels and tools (assuming that the diver doesn’t want to consider an $900 canister torch as ‘disposable’).
+One major safety benefit of the balanced rig is that it enables the diver to identify the minimum amount of ditchable weight they need to maintain; whilst also providing them with safe options for non-detachable weight for the purposes of trim adjustment or the carrying of other items, such as canister torches, metal reels and tools (assuming that the diver doesn’t want to consider a $900 canister torch as ‘disposable’).

 Establishing a Balanced Rig

-These are the four steps to take, when calculating and creating a balanced rig with your scuba equipment:
+These are the four steps to take when calculating and creating a balanced rig with your scuba equipment: